 The University strongly encourages every member of the community-faculty, staff, students, and visitors-to report any crime promptly.
-To report a crime or emergency, members of the community should call the Department of Public Safety.
+To report a crime or emergency, members of the community should call the Officer on Duty.
 Cleveland County Sheriff's deputies are available for emergency response 24 hours a day, seven days a week.

-For emergencies, use the SafeZone application on your phone or call DPS at 405-694-5242.
+For emergencies, use the SafeZone application on your phone or call the Officer on Duty at 405-694-5242.